laTruffe79/rainbow/README.md

 - To send reports by email
 - To generate global reports

-Thanks to all laravel ecosystem contributors ! ❤️

 ## License

 This app is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

+Thanks to all laravel ecosystem contributors ! ❤️

+🏳️‍🌈 ❤️ is ❤️ !